stephenmckeon/phrg-github-workflow-primer-part-2/README.md

 One good way to think about your Github account is that it is your personal file cabinet up in the sky.
 Github offers you this space in the "Cloud" entirely for free.
 However, anyone can come by and make a copy of your files from that cabinet.
 This is exactly what happens when you click "Fork".

 Forking makes a copy of the selected file system, stored in someone else's Github account, and then adds it to your account.
-Once you have a your copy (commonly referred to as your `fork`), you can then use `git clone` to copy those files down to your local computer.
+You can then use `git clone` to copy those files down to your local computer.

 Github calls these file sets public repositories, or repos for short.
 For a fee, Github allows you to put a lock on some of the files in your account.
 These are called private repos, and Nitro is a great example.